zalando/skipper/readme.md

 ## Summary

 Skipper is a routing service acting as a reverse proxy and selecting the right route for each request based on the request parameters like method, path and headers.
-The routing rules can be flexibly configured and stored in etcd; etcd storage allows runtime updates.
+The routing rules can be flexibly configured and stored in etcd.
+The etcd storage allows runtime updates.
 Skipper supports filters based on custom middleware that can be implemented with a well defined interface.

 It is heavily inspired by Vulcand and it is using some solutions found in it:
 [https://github.com/mailgun/vulcand](https://github.com/mailgun/vulcand)